 You could say that St. Philomena’s life is a bit of a mystery.
 The early Christian Church seems to have known a little about who she was.
 Her story has been variously attributed to various saints and figures who lived in different eras and locales.
 Some accounts say that she was a child of Christian parents, others that she was a slave, and still others that she was a simple woman.
 Let’s read more to find out.

-Who is St Philomena?
+Who is St. Philomena?

 Philomena is a name most people are familiar with, but not most people know her story.
 She was a wealthy young girl from a noble family who traveled with her parents to a far-away place called Alexandria.
 At the time, the Roman Emperor was persecuting Christians, and they were forced to flee.
 Philomena’s parents were also Christians, and they didn’t want to leave, but they were sure that this was the only way they’d be able to live.

-St. Philomena’s Remains Were Discovered
+The Discovery of St. Philomena’s Remains

 The poor girl’s remains were discovered in the 19th century when a local priest was digging to make way for a new aqueduct in the Catacomb of Priscilla.
 As he dug, he came across an ancient grave with three tiles bearing an inscription.
 The priest discovered that the inscription read “Pax Tecum Filumena”, which was taken to indicate that the name of the girl, in Latin, was Filumena, the English form of which is Philomena.